Could Red Dawn actually be the stupidest film ever made?

 It seems possible.
 This is, after all, a movie made in 1984 which depicts the United States succumbing to a land invasion by the Soviet Union.
 That’s right.
 You read it correctly.
 A Russian land invasion of the USA.
 At the height of age of nuclear super power confrontation.
 The opening scenes see a high school teacher being distracted from his teaching by the sudden arrival of an army of Russian parachutists, suddenly descending on the ground outside.
 When he goes to investigate, he is promptly machine gunned to death.

 A high school massacre ensues.
-Not the traditional sort of US high school massacre with Americans shooting each other which we are so used to either.
+Not the traditional sort of US high school massacre with Americans shooting each other which we have become so used to.
 The director John Milius would presumably defend every American’s right to do that, after all.
-No, this is a nasty Russian inspired massacre.
+No, this is a nasty Soviet-inspired massacre.